 Identity and access management has numerous benefits.
 The most obvious is that it’s a practice that will effectively protect your business interests, information assets, and stakeholders from cybercrime.

 Cybercriminals are constantly stepping up their efforts to infiltrate your information systems, and global disruptions like the COVID-19 pandemic create unique opportunities for cybercriminals to do just that.
-Understandably, most organizations are distracted by worries, changes in their business model, or other issues that arise from such tumultuous circumstances as these.
-Cybercriminals know this.
-The rise in cybercrime during the pandemic is no coincidence, and as these global events become more frequent, so too will cyberattacks.
+The rise in cybercrime during the pandemic is no coincidence; as these international events become more frequent, so will cyberattacks.

-Regardless of the pandemic, however, it’s becoming more urgent for modern businesses to equip themselves with identity and access management best practices and tools that can help them navigate an increasingly interconnected world.
+Despite the pandemic, however, it’s becoming more urgent for modern businesses to equip themselves with identity and access management best practices and tools to help them navigate an increasingly interconnected world.

-Moreover, identity and access management isn’t just a good idea for keeping your information and systems secure.
-It’s also a requirement for compliance with a variety of regulations, including GDPR, SOX, HIPAA, and CCPA.
+Moreover, identity and access management is more than just a good idea for keeping your information and systems secure.
+It must also comply with various regulations, including GDPR, SOX, HIPAA, and CCPA.

 9 Best Practices for Identity and Access Management

-Whether you’re already using IAM and want to improve your program to meet emerging threats, or you’re interested in building an IAM program from scratch, you should consider several best practices.
+Whether you’re already using IAM and want to improve your program to meet emerging threats or are interested in building an IAM program from scratch, you should consider several best practices.

-Keeping tabs on your systems and networks is already complicated enough as it is; users, portals, databases, and applications are all moving simultaneously and performing their respective tasks.
-So tackle the challenge with a centralized approach.
+Keeping tabs on your systems and networks is already complicated enough; users, portals, databases, and applications are all moving simultaneously and performing their respective tasks.
+So, tackle the challenge with a centralized approach.

 Why?
-Because identity and access management clarifies this the responsibility of monitoring all of your network users, and ensures that they can only access the data for which they have been granted permission.
+Identity and access management clarifies the responsibility of monitoring all your network users and ensures they can only access the data for which they have been granted permission.
 Centralizing your identity and access management program will not only provide a more harmonious and audited user experience.
-It will also provide greater consolidated visibility for all of your network managers.
+It will also offer greater consolidated visibility for all of your network managers.

-Keeping things as simple as possible will make the process less overwhelming, and it will make it easier to update your program to reflect any new threats to your organization’s cybersecurity.
+Keeping things as simple as possible will make the process less overwhelming and easier to update your program to reflect any new vulnerabilities to your organization’s cybersecurity.

-While most businesses have already made the transition to cloud-based applications and frameworks, plenty of organizations still use legacy systems that no longer have any safety and security updates.
+While most businesses have transitioned to cloud-based applications and frameworks, many organizations still need legacy systems with safety and security updates.
 Storing confidential information using these unpatched and outdated systems makes your organization much more vulnerable to cybercrime.

-An up-to-date inventory of your company’s programs and applications will help you determine whether any of them could be potential security threats.
-Any legacy programs should be replaced with systems that can be quickly deployed and seamlessly integrated with the other programs in your information network.
+An up-to-date inventory of your company’s programs and applications will help you determine whether they could be potential security threats.
+Any legacy programs should be replaced with systems quickly deployed and seamlessly integrated with the other programs in your information network.

-You should also evaluate the risk for individual users in your network, as well as for any third-parties or developers.
-As part of your access review program, conducting regular user access reviews can help you consider who in your organization has access to which parts of your system — and your sensitive data.
+You should also evaluate the risk for individual users in your network and any third parties or developers.
+As part of your access review program, conducting regular user access reviews can help you consider who in your organization has access to which features of your system — and your sensitive data.

-This IAM best practice is especially relevant if your organization hasn’t conducted a risk analysis or a risk assessment since moving to a hybrid work environment, as the risks you face now may have changed.
+This IAM best practice is especially relevant if your organization has not conducted a risk analysis or assessment since moving to a hybrid work environment, as the risks you face now may have changed.

-A remote access policy will help spell out exactly what your organization will do to provide cybersecurity while your users access data off-site, as well as what’s expected of your users.
+A remote access policy will help spell out precisely what your organization will do to provide cybersecurity while your users access data off-site and what’s expected of your users.
 Such a policy will help keep your corporate data safe from exposure to hackers, malware, and other threats to your cybersecurity while employees work from remote locations.

 Also known as the Principle of Least Authority, the Principle of Least Privilege (POLP) means that you assign specific access privileges to users, which will only allow those users to access data that is essential to the performance of their roles and responsibilities.

-One way to implement POLP is via role-based access control (RBAC), or limiting non-essential access to sensitive information and the number of privileged accounts.
-RBAC can reduce the risk of both internal and external data breaches; help further identify security for individual and group users; define and enhance your business process; and improve your overall cybersecurity visibility.
+One way to implement POLP is via Role-Based Access Control (RBAC), limiting non-essential access to sensitive information and the number of privileged accounts.
+RBAC can reduce the risk of internal and external data breaches, help further identify security for individual and group users, define and enhance your business process, and improve your overall cybersecurity visibility.

-Zero trust is a principle that can help you preserve the integrity of your information assets under the assumption that you trust no one, and suspect everyone.
+Zero trust is a principle that can help you preserve the integrity of your information assets under the assumption that you trust no one and suspect everyone.
 It’s one of the most straightforward identity and access management best practices.
-Essentially, your system or network simply won’t immediately bestow trust to a user just because he or she was able to provide the correct user ID and password.
+Your system or network won’t immediately bestow trust to a user because they could provide the correct user ID and password.

-Instead, zero trust involves implementing additional measures that require further validation before granting user access privileges (especially when data is being accessed from multiple ports and platforms).
-For example, you might adopt multi-factor authentication, and require longer passwords that are easier for a specific user to remember, but harder for hackers to guess.
+Instead, the zero trust model involves implementing additional measures requiring further validation before granting user access privileges (mainly when data is accessed from multiple ports and platforms).
+For example, you might adopt multi-factor authentication and require longer passwords that are easier for a specific user to remember but harder for hackers to guess.

-This best practice will ultimately help you deter cybercriminals, since they will have several additional security barriers to contend with past the initial password entry, making them more likely to move on to an easier target.
+This best practice will help you deter cybercriminals since they will have several additional security barriers to contend with past the initial password entry, making them more likely to move on to an easier target.

 These days, passwords alone aren’t enough to protect your confidential personal and corporate information.
-Whether it’s a result of carelessness or a lack of guidance, a large number of users still use (and even reuse) generic passwords across a number of accounts and platforms.
-Unfortunately, this practice makes it easier for cybercriminals to gain access to all of your accounts and networks: they only need to get your password correct once.
+Whether it’s a result of carelessness or a lack of guidance, many users still use (and even reuse) generic passwords across some accounts and platforms.
+Unfortunately, this practice makes it easier for cybercriminals to access all your accounts and networks: they only need to get your password correct once.

 Multi-factor authentication systems add more security barriers between the access request page and the location where the data is stored.
 Cybercriminals are more likely to follow the path of least resistance, so the more layers you have, the less likely a breach will occur— because the hacker will move on to the next potential target.